Accommodations for Test Takers with Disabilities or Health-related Needs

 Test Preparation Materials in Accessible Formats

 In addition to the screen reader-accessible preparation materials available for download, we also offer materials in other accessible formats.
 To order preparation materials that cannot be downloaded (such as braille, recorded audio or hard copy large print) or if you require materials in a format not listed here, contact ETS Disability Services Monday to Friday, 8:30 a.m. to 5 p.m.
-Eastern Time, using the contact information below.
+ET, using the contact information below.

 Contacting ETS HiSET Disability Services